 Once your payment is received, we will begin processing your order within 24 hours.

-If you have any questions or need assistance, feel free to reach out—we’re happy to help.
+If you have any questions or need assistance, feel free to Contact Us – we’re happy to help.